gwu-cs-os/resources/system-setup/multipass.md

 The suggested toolkit for Mac and Linux users is Multipass, a command line tool provided by Canonical that simplifies installation of Ubuntu LTS images.

-If you are running Ubuntu 18.04 LTS as your host environment and have stock compiler versions, you may run the xv6 environment natively.
+If you are running Ubuntu 20 LTS as your host environment and have stock compiler versions, you may run the xv6 environment natively.
 In this case, skip installation of Multipass, SSH key generation, everything in _Setup your Multipass VM_, and everything is _Connect VSCode to your Multipass VM_, resuming with the steps in _Setup xv6_

 ## Minimum Requirement

 ### Mac

 -   Mac OS Yosemite, version 10.10.3 or later installed on a 2010 or newer Mac.
+    Unfortunately, we don't know how currently to get x86 Ubuntu running on OSX with M1 chips.
+    Hop into `#tech-support` and discuss.

 ### Linux